oargatamas/spring-ppd-rest-api/README.md

 - A list of purchase records made in a specified time range is returned in JSON format when a date time range is provided

-### Time
-We want you to be happy with your solution, so there’s no hard time limit to completing this task.
-However, as a guideline, our Developers usually have a working solution after a couple of hours.
-Submitting
-Please share the private GitHub repo containing your solution with the user hotovo-uk.

-### What to Build
-We believe in using the right tool for the job.
-For a task like this we would likely create a REST API using Java + Spring Boot or perhaps Python + Django.
-Please justify your technology choices in your project’s README file.
-Write the code for your solution as you would do for any production application.